 In conclusion, for only €2,390 there are not many alternatives to the Open Technologies Scan In a Box 3D scanner.
 The RangeVision Smart is a very interesting alternative, and its latest software evolutions sound very promising.
 The DAVID SLS line is powerful and also more expensive, but won’t offer a much better performance.
 Their user experience is also quite complex.
 Finally, its biggest competitor might be the Shining 3D EinScan-SP, although it does not aim for the same market segment and is more suited for non-professional consumers.

-We carry out tests of 3D printers, 3D scanners and 3D filaments.
+We carry out tests of 3D printers and 3D scanners.
 Get in touch if you’d like us to review your products!